-When you’ve had your fill of fun in the End biome, you can easily make another portal.
-Now that you understand how to do this, you’ll be able to create a new portal at the snap of a finger.
-Once you create this portal, it’ll transport you to your spawn point in the Overworld realm.
+Once you’ve experienced all the End biome has to offer, you can easily construct another portal.
+Since you’ve now figured out how to do this successfully, you’ll be able to make a new one in no time.
+After you create this new portal, you’ll be transported to your spawn point in the Overworld dimension.

-Unfortunately, you can’t travel to End city in an End Portal once you’re in the Overworld.
-However, you can enter End City or End Ship by accessing the End Gateway after preparing the Ender Pearls.
-After you’ve done this, you can form another portal to take you out of End City and send you home.
+Sadly, you cannot travel to the End city using an End Portal after you’re already inside the Overworld territory.
+However, it is possible to get into the End City or End Ship by accessing the End Gateway after preparing the Ender Pearls.
+Once you’ve achieved this, you can create another portal that will transport you out of End City and back to your home.

 - How to replace lost or broken AirPods, AirPods Pro, or their case